Beachlands Maraetai Association Football Club (BMAFC) was formed in 1984 under President Steve Dunne.

 The strength of the club waxed and waned in the early years.
 From nine teams at its peak – spread over midgets, Under 10 to Under 17 and seniors.
 The Club changed to field only junior teams from Under 6 to Under 13, with a maximum of one team per grade for a number of years.
 In 2003 the Club experienced a sudden and unexpected increase in junior players, leaping from 89 players in eight teams in 2002 to 179 players in 23 teams in 2003.
 It was a challenge to equip all the teams and find playing fields and coaches for them all.
 However, the club has continued to grow since, including the rebirth of the senior arm of the Club and the introduction on an internally run ‘MiniLeague‘ for players under 6 – a league which has maintained numbers of around 45 – 50 children since 2006.

-It is worth noting the history of the Senior 'Rangers' team of 2009, the core of which has remained together since 6th grade, under coach and long time committee member and former Club President Henri Habraken.
+It is worth noting the history of the Senior ‘Rangers’ team of 2009, the core of which has remained together since 6th grade, under coach and longtime committee member, life member, and former Club President Henri Habraken.
 Their best result was in 2003 when they won Division 2 and were promoted to Division 1 the following year.